Powered by SchoolDash

 Environment: Excellent.
 Air pollution, traffic accidents and crime are all very low.

-Progress: Poor.
-Up to age 16 it is poor, while at ages 16-18 it is below average.
+Progress: About average.
+Up to age 16 it is poor, while at ages 16-18 it is above average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Attendance: Poor.
 Pupil absence rates and the incidence of persistent absence are both very high.

 Disadvantaged pupils: Poor.
 Progress up to age 16 is poor.
-Destinations at 16 are poor.
-Progress at 16-18 is poor.
+Destinations at 16 are below average.
 Destinations at 18 (allowing for attainment) are poor.